 Are you looking for a one of the best ski resorts in Europe?
-We’ve found Gudauri Ski Resort which has to be the cheapest ski resort in the world!
+Imagine skiing in Georgia for just $20 a day at Gudauri Ski Resort!

 Gudauri Ski Resort is so cheap, you’ll find in this post how we paid the following:

 → £20 (approx. AU$38) a day to rent equipment and ski clothes

 → £14 (AU$26) for a ski lift day pass

 → £50 (approx AU$95) a day for a decent apartment next to the main ski lift

 → £1.50 (AU$2.80) for a decent bottle of wine

 Doesn’t get much better right?!

 If you’re thinking of heading to the cheap Gudauri Ski Resort in Georgia (the country), here’s a review as someone who has NEVER skied before and from Steve who’s skied in places like Bulgaria and some ski resorts in Australia.

 Because we had some time over Christmas, we decided to come and visit for the access to the cheap skiing at Gudauri ski resort for three days as well as spending 3 days in Tbilisi in New Year’s in the capital.